tschaume/scipy_proceedings/papers/vyas_ramasubramani/94_vyas_ramasubramani.rst

 If we initially model the motion only as a function of one parameter, an ad hoc solution for data storage would be to store the trajectories in paths named for the values of this parameter.
 If we then introduce some post-processing step, we could run it on each of these files.
 However, a problem arises if we realize that some additional parameter is also relevant.
-A simple solution might be to just rename the files to account for this parameter as well, but this approach would quickly become intractable if the parameter space increased further, and a more flexible traditional solution involving the use of, e.g., a relational MySQL :cite:`mysql` database might introduce undesirable setup costs and performance bottlenecks for file-based workflows on HPC.
+A simple solution might be to just rename the files to account for this parameter as well, but this approach would quickly become intractable if the parameter space increased further.
+A more flexible traditional solution involving the use of, e.g., a relational MySQL :cite:`mysql` database might introduce undesirable setup costs and performance bottlenecks for file-based workflows on HPC.
 Even if we do employ such a solution, we also have to account for our workflow process: we need a way to run analysis and post-processing on just the new data points without performing unnecessary work on the old ones.

 This paper showcases the signac framework, a data and workflow management tool that aims to address these issues in a simple, powerful, and flexible manner (:ref:`fig:summary`).